 I just watched it for the second time, and I enjoyed it even better than I did the first time.
 Scorsese's love letter to film works on all levels for me.
-I enjoyed the story and I loved the history lesson on film history.
+I enjoyed the story and I loved the lesson on film history.

 12 Years a Slave (2013)